 Ultimate Anti-Scale FV9788 Steam Iron With patented removable Scale Collector for long-lasting, powerful steam performance and efficient crease removal

-• Exclusive removable Scale Collector ensures long-lasting steam power and easy crease removal • 55g/min steam output and 230g/min boost for efficient crease removal, plus Automatic Steam setting • Durilium Airglide Autoclean soleplate with more active steam holes for effortless, high-efficiency ironing • Anti-drip function to prevent staining, auto-off for safety and XL water tank for non-stop sessions
+• Patented removable scale collector captures up to 10x more scale particles for lasting steam power and effortless crease removal • 55g/min steam output and 230g/min boost for efficient crease removal, plus Automatic Steam setting • Durilium Airglide Autoclean soleplate with more active steam holes for effortless, high-efficiency ironing • Anti-drip function to prevent staining, auto-off for safety and XL water tank for non-stop sessions

 Power through your laundry pile and achieve outstanding results every time with the 3000W Ultimate Anti-Scale steam iron.
 This high-performance steam iron features our exclusive removable Scale Collector: the ultimate weapon against limescale.
 By capturing up to 10 x more scale particles* to prevent blockages in the steam chamber, the Scale Collector helps maintain long-lasting steam performance for effortless crease removal.
 It’s easy to clean, too: simply pull it out to remove all the limescale in one go.
 This fast-heating steam iron delivers a continuous steam output of up to 55g/min to ease crease removal and a 230g/min steam boost to tackle tough creases or for vertical steaming.
 The Automatic Steam function means you don’t even have to worry about choosing the right amount of steam for each garment.
 Just select the temperature for your linen type and Ultimate Anti-Scale takes care of the rest.
 Our Durilium Airglide Autoclean soleplate delivers our best glide** for fast and effortless ironing, while more active steam holes ensure optimal steam diffusion for high-efficiency ironing.
 The Autoclean catalytic coating keeps it stain free and in prime condition over time.
 Rounding things off this powerful package are an anti-drip function to safeguard against stains while ironing, smart auto-off for extra safety and a generous 350ml water tank for longer sessions.